 Therefore, choosing a bottle that lessens air intake makes a big difference in tummy troubles.
 Simply switching to a better bottle can help ease your little’s one discomfort.

-As we discussed previously, there are bottles that work better for gassy babies because they are designed to prevent too much air intake.
-While there are multiple options available, I focused on researching five different criteria to determine which bottles are the best for gassy babies.
+Different types of bottles may work better for gassy babies because they are designed to prevent too much air intake.
+While there are multiple options available, we focused on researching five different criteria to determine which bottles are the best for gassy babies.

 - Nipple Flow – The nipple flow is what determines the speed at which the baby takes in the milk as well as the amount of air your baby ingests.
 For example, an infant will use a slower flowing nipple than an older baby.
 Even so, a slow flow nipple from one brand may have a faster flow, so it is important to do some research.